chrishah/demogenas/README.md

 ```bash
 ./demogenas -m prepare_assemblies -t local --configfile=data/testdata/test.config.yaml --select="fastq_bam"
 ```
 Since this is just a demo and no assembly has actually been run yet the above command will not actually trigger any jobs.
 Snakemake will tell you that there's nothing to be done.
-However, if any assemblies for this particular sample had been completed we would have gathered them in a particular place now.
+However, if any assemblies for this particular sample had been completed the above command would have gathered them in a particular place now.
 Check out the content of this target directory:
 ```bash
 ls -1 results/fastq_bam/assembly_evaluation/assemblies/
 ```
 You'll see a list of files.
 These are just empty files now that ship with the repo for the purpose of this demo.
-Filenames as given by demogenas should be indicate the origin of each file.
+Filenames as given by demogenas should be indicative of the origin of each file.
 The principal naming scheme is `<assembler-trimmer-correction-merger>.min<length>.fasta`.
-The file `platanus-trimgalore-bless-usearch-auto.min1000.fasta" for example was produced via platanus, based on reads trimmed with trimgalore, corrected with bless and merged with usesarch.
+The file `platanus-trimgalore-bless-usearch-auto.min1000.fasta` for example was produced via platanus, based on reads trimmed with trimgalore, corrected with bless and merged with usesarch.
 The assembly has been filtered to retain only scaffolds of a minimum length of 1000bp.
 If one sticks to the principal naming scheme one can also put in external assemblies for subsequent evaluation, such as the file `something.min1000.fasta`.

 Now, to evaluate all assemblies finished at this moment with the methods as specified in the config file, run `evaluate_assemblies` like e.g. so: